 Penshaw Monument: Sunderland, England

 Penshaw Monument stands on top of Penshaw Hill overlooking the city of Sunderland in northeast England.
 It looks like a Greek temple but dates from the mid-19th century.
 The folly is half the size of the Temple of Hephaestus in Athens.

-One of the weirdest monuments we’ve ever seen travelling was Monumento al Mate – a monument, about 3m in height, representing a big hand with a mate cup.
-The sculpture is located in a small town of Coyhaique, Patagonia, Chile.
+One of the weirdest monuments we’ve ever seen traveling was Monumento al Mate – a monument, about 3m in height, representing a big hand with a mate cup.
+The sculpture is located in the small town of Coyhaique, Patagonia, Chile.
 The tradition of drinking mate is an important part of Chilean culture and was very popular in the 19th century among the Gauchos (Patagonian cowboys).

 In the centre of Manchester, next to the University of Manchester buildings, is one of the UK’s weirdest monuments.
 It’s a giant wooden statue of a Vimto soft drink bottle, surrounded by enormous representations of the fruit and herbs that go into the drink.